Bernardo-MG/library-maven-archetype/readme.md

 # Library Maven Archetype

-A basic Maven Archetype to ease the creation of new Maven-based Java libraries.
+A basic Maven Archetype for easing the creation of new Maven-based Java libraries.

-It offers a quick way to create the bare bones for a project which includes documentation, testing (both unit and integration), segregating the deployment of development and releases based on the SCM branch, and making use of various integrated free services, such as Github, Travis and Bintray.
+It offers a quick way to create the bare bones for a project which includes documentation, testing (both unit and integration), deployment of development and release version, continuous integration and some other useful features.

-Remember to check the included default Maven site to learn how to start customizing this project.

 [![Maven Central](https://img.shields.io/maven-central/v/com.wandrell.maven.archetypes/library-archetype.svg)][maven-repo]
 [![Bintray](https://api.bintray.com/packages/bernardo-mg/maven/library-maven-archetype/images/download.svg)][bintray-repo]